 Your website is an obvious starting point.
 If you haven’t yet invested dollars and time in a good website, now’s the time.
 Websites are today’s calling cards.
 If yours is out of date, lacking information or just plain boring, you’re losing business.
 It’s also your very own advertising space to create and post the educational content that you should be creating to attract A+ clients.

 You can highlight your expertise by authoring articles in professional and trade journals.
 When I was a young attorney breaking into my local market, I published an article in The Practical Tax Lawyer and then sponsored several continuing education presentations to local attorneys, CPAs and financial advisors.
 In fact, those presentations led me to the firm I’ve been practicing in for the past 24 years, as the senior partner here saw me and lured me away from another local firm.
 I’ve since published in Trusts & Estates magazine, The Florida Bar Journal and similar publications.
-In those days, no one had a website to publish their brilliance.
+In those days, no one had a website to publish his brilliance.
 Today, when you publish in professional journals, you can link your wisdom for the world to see.

 Newspaper/Magazine Columns and Blogs